White Fang

-White Fang is a novel by American author Jack London (1876–1916) about a wild wolfdog's journey to domestication in Yukon Territory and the Northwest Territories during the 1890s Klondike Gold Rush.
+White Fang is a novel by American author Jack London (1876–1916) about a wild wolf dog's journey to domestication in Yukon Territory and the Northwest Territories during the 1890s Klondike Gold Rush.
 First serialized in Outing magazine between May and October 1906, it was published in book form in October 1906.
 It is a companion novel (and a thematic mirror) to London's best-known work, The Call of the Wild (1903), which is about a kidnapped, domesticated dog embracing his wild ancestry to survive and thrive in the wild.

 Much of White Fang is written from the viewpoint of the titular canine character, enabling London to explore how animals view their world and how they view humans.
 White Fang examines the violent world of wild animals and the equally violent world of humans.
 The book also explores complex themes including morality and redemption.

 As early as 1925, the story was adapted to film, and it has since seen several more cinematic adaptations, including a 1991 film starring Ethan Hawke and a 2018 original film for Netflix.